 See: Clean your Windows computer.
 The ultimate advanced list

-Often, these programs are automatically added in various ways.
-Either by installing them, or they come with Windows.
-So it's a good idea to be careful when installing software and occasionally remove bloatware.
+Often, these programs are added automatically in a variety of ways.
+Either with their installation, or they come with Windows.
+Therefore, it is advisable to be careful when installing software and occasionally remove bloatware.

 Of course, not all programs add themselves to the startup.
 Let's see what common programs have this bad habit, and where there is a good chance you have them too.